Contributors to GCC

 - Joerg Brunsmann for Java compiler hacking and help with the GCJ FAQ.

-- Joe Buck for his direction via the steering committee.
+- Joe Buck for his direction via the steering committee from its creation

 - Craig Burley for leadership of the G77 Fortran effort.

 - Tobias Burnus for contributions to GNU Fortran.